mmunkvold/portfolio-2/README.md

 - Semester Project 2 - using a local api to show an ecommerce site - Run Shoe, Run!

 ## Built With

-You can list a the tech stack that you've used over here

 - [Vue.js](https://vuejs.org/)
 - CSS (plain vanilla css)